WildSight-Wizards/wildlifewatcher/docs/boundedcontexts/boundedcontexts.md

 We have also included the internal Machine Learning system for Image recognition in this Bounded Context as it is closely dependent on the imaged processed but it can also be a separate context if it needs to be evolving independently or the internal organisation has a dedicated department for it.

+## Key Responsibilities:
+* Image Reception and Storage - Handling the influx of images from various cameras.
+Secure and efficient storage of images for processing and archival purposes.
+* Image Pre-processing - Preparing images for analysis, which may include cleaning, normalization, and transformation
+* Wildlife Detection and Classification - Applying algorithms to detect wildlife within images.
+Classifying the type of wildlife using machine learning models or other image recognition techniques, internal or external
+* Quality Control and Verification- Implementing mechanisms to ensure the accuracy and reliability of the image analysis.
+Potentially integrating manual verification processes for uncertain or critical cases.
+* Integration with External Databases or APIs - Linking analysis results with external wildlife databases or APIs for additional information or verification.

 # User Interaction and Management:

 This context covers everything related to user accounts, including registration, authentication, profile management, and providing users with a dashboard or interface to interact with the system.

+## Key Responsibilities:

+* User Account Management- Handling user registrations, profile management, authentication, and authorization.
+* User Dashboard and Interaction - Providing a user interface for interacting with the system, such as viewing camera feeds, observations, and reports.
+* Access Control and Permissions - Managing what each user can see and do within the system based on their role or specific permissions.
+* User Notification System - Sending alerts and updates to users about new observations, system updates, or other relevant information.
+* User Feedback and Support - Providing channels for user feedback, support requests, and communication with system administrators or support teams.
+* User Education and Resources - Offering educational resources about wildlife monitoring, camera installation, and data interpretation.

 # Streaming and Event Handling:

 This involves the real-time processing of data streams from cameras, handling the event-driven architecture, ensuring messages and events are correctly brokered between components, and managing the flow of information in the system.

+## Key Responsibilities:
+* Event Streaming- Handling real-time data streams from various cameras.
+Ingesting and processing these streams for events like motion detection, camera status updates, camera heartbeat etc.
+* Message Brokerage - Facilitating communication between different parts of the system through a message broker.
+Ensuring reliable and efficient delivery of messages (events, commands, data updates).
+* Integration Services - Providing services for integrating different bounded contexts and external systems.
+Handling the translation and transformation of data as it moves between contexts.
+* Event Storage and Management - Storing events for historical analysis, auditing, or delayed processing (Event Storming).
+Managing the lifecycle of events in the system.

 # Data Management and Storage (as a cross-cutting concern within each context):